TNA Impact live results: The Hardys vs. The Righteous Tables match

 Elayna Black v.
 Myla Grace (w/ Harley Hudson)

 This is Grace’s first singles match on Impact.
 This match felt like they got their time cut and were trying to get all their stuff in in four minutes.
-Grade got a near fall with a twisting suplex.
+Grace got a near fall with a twisting suplex.
 Black hit her finish, “The Blackout” which looked like a jumping neckbreaker with no real impact.

 Match Result: Black pinned Grace (3:32).